Saturday, 23 May 2020

 My Recipe Blog Stats bear out the fact that many come across the Recipe Resource looking for information on EGID - Eosinophilic Gastrointestinal Disease.
 I therefore felt in particular I need to write something to give the little information those in the EGID community have to my readers.

 Great Ormond Street Hospital for Children is the tertiary referral centre for many who suffer allergic gut complaints, and have over the years established themselves as a centre of expertise on EGID, trying to define it, better understand it, quantify it and treat it.
-Because it is such a newly defined - and even controversial disorder even consultants at GOSH have not agreed about treatment and - much to the consternation of families - patients with very similar presenting symptoms have been treated in very different ways.
-Medications not licensed for EGID have been used to suppress symptoms - very successfully in many cases, and attempts have been made to work with hospitals in the USA to research into this condition and underpin new treatments.
+Because it is such a newly defined and controversial disorder even consultants at GOSH have not agreed about treatment and, much to the consternation of families, patients with very similar presenting symptoms have been treated in very different ways.
+Medications not licensed for EGID have been used to suppress symptoms very successfully in many cases, and attempts have been made to work with hospitals in the USA to research into this condition and underpin new treatments.

 A few years ago I attended an APG seminar on EGID.
 It was hugely enlightening and hopeful.
 It felt we were heading in the right direction with our understanding of this newly defined condition.
 EoE is fairly well recognised, but EGID affecting the bowel less so.
 As a founder member of the GOSH Gastro Parent Network I decided to write this to help explain EGID to my readers.